Kunlong1994/lab3/Lab-02.md

 Before you run the code, you should install two new libraries to your Arduino IDE.
 The first one can be found by going to `Tools > Manage Libraries > Search Adafruit GFX Library`.
 The second one can be found by `Tools > Manage Libraries > Search Adafruit SSD 1306`.
 Once you have installed them, you can run the sample code by going to `File > Examples > Adafruit SSD 1306 > ssd1306_128x32_i2c`.

-a.
-Modify the example code so that you can print out the sensor reading of the A0 pin.
-Include your code in your lab report.
 **If you have never soldered before, we're happy to show you how!
 PLEASE ASK!!**

 ## Part B. Make a lowly Multimeter